 Yassi Eskandari is Policy Director at the Sustainable Economies Law Center.
 Currently, she is most excited about spearheading the campaigns to promote worker cooperative development in Oakland and Berkeley.
 She has co-authored multiple influential publications including Regulating Short-Term Rentals, a guidebook for equitable policy, and Policies for Shareable Cities, a playbook for cities seeking to cultivate the true sharing economy.
 Last year, Yassi passed the California bar exam without going to law school, and is honored to soon join a movement of lawyers who are making our economy work for the planet and the 99 percent.

-Grayson is a volunteer intern at the Sustainable Economies Law Center assisting with the deployment of the PCEC pilot and relevant legal and policy research.
+Grayson is a volunteer intern at the Sustainable Economies Law Center, developing the PCEC model and conducting legal and policy research.
 He is passionate about finding opportunities for community-owned renewable energy in disadvantaged communities.
 He is also a Berkeley alum and an avid musician.
 He lives in West Oakland with his partner and his cat.